top of page

 WELLNITZ RANCH

-Ken and Tammy have a life-long background in ranching, but this south ranch is newly founded.
-After a devasting wildfire burned through their home place, they started looking and found the opportunity to acquire this ranch.
-After acquiring the ranch (Steer Creek) the Wellnitz's have been improving structures, building infrastructure, and recovering the grasslands.
-By putting to work regenerative practices such as rotational grazing, grazing plans, and pasture health monitoring, they are working to improve the carrying capacity of the ranch.
-They envision a sustainable and resilient operation that has the potential to run all their cows, as well as background calves over the winter.
+Ken and Tammy have a lifelong background in ranching, but the southern ranch is newly founded.
+After a devastating wildfire burned through their homeplace, they began searching and found the opportunity to acquire this ranch.
+After obtaining the ranch (Steer Creek), the Wellnitzes have been improving the structures, building infrastructure, and restoring the grasslands.
+By implementing regenerative practices such as rotational grazing, grazing plans, and pasture health monitoring, they are enhancing the ranch's carrying capacity.
+They envision a sustainable and resilient operation that has the potential to run all their cows, as well as background calves, over the winter.

-Calving is in April and May with brandings at the end of May.
-Long busy days of summer are spent taking care of cattle and moving them for rotational grazing, fixing fences, putting up hay, and any tasks the ranch needs.
-The Wellnitz’s are committed to managing and operating with regenerative principles for healthy land, animals, people, and wildlife, and to be able to pass it on better to the next generation.
-They are excited to share their knowledge and way of life with an intern who is passionate about ranching or beginning the profession.
+Calving occurs in April and May, with brandings taking place at the end of May.
+Long, busy days of summer are spent taking care of cattle, moving them for rotational grazing, fixing fences, putting up hay, and performing any other tasks the ranch needs.
+The Wellnitzs are committed to managing and operating with regenerative principles for healthy land, animals, people, and wildlife, with the goal of passing it on better to the next generation.
+They are excited to share their knowledge and way of life with those who are passionate about ranching or are just starting their careers in the profession.

 The Mentors